BIDS/repro-case-studies/case-studies/arokem.md

 not being reproducible.
 As mentioned above, there is likely to be a large proportion of false results in the neuroscience literature, and it's more likely to be false if it's not reproducible.
-Since a false positive result is more likely to result in a publishable unit of CV-crafting, there seems to be incentive to be non-reproducible, as long as no one calls you out on it.
+Since a false positive result is more likely to result in a publishable unit, there seem to be incentives in place to not be reproducible, slowing down the progress of the entire field.

 4) What do you view as the major incentives for doing reproducible research?